ulfalizer/nesalizer/README.md

 iNES mappers (support circuitry inside cartridges) supported so far: 0, 1, 2, 3, 4, 7, 9, 11, 71.

+Supports tricky-to-emulate games like Mig-29 Soviet Fighter, Bee 52, and Battletoads.

 No PAL support yet.
 PAL support will likely never be as good as NTSC support in any emulator due to much trickier and less explored timing (plus you lose 10 FPS).